 - Most critically, it must be impossible to extinguish with water.
 Smothering it with sand or similar may or may not work.

-Note that it is not exclusively used at sea, but a combination of relative ease of employment due to era boarding tactics and the ability to destroy ships entirely through secondary wood fires, leaving nowhere to escape, make it far more effective and terrifying at sea.
+Note that it is not exclusively used at sea, but a combination of the relative ease of employment due to era boarding tactics and the ability to destroy ships entirely through secondary wood fires, leaving nowhere to escape, make it far more effective and terrifying at sea.

 - Wildfire from A Song of Ice and Fire is unquenchable by water, lights anything used to smother it on fire, and burns brilliant green.
 It was used in the battle of the Blackwater and was essentially the only reason Tyrion won.
 Its production is a secret well-guarded by the Alchemists' Guild, but there are strong implications that some sort of magic is involved.
 Storage is extremely dangerous, and it's eventually revealed that the Pyromaniac former "Mad King" Aerys II had thousands of pots of it buried in secret throughout the city in order to burn the whole place down if it was captured, and that this discovery was the reason Jaime Lannister killed him before he could give the order.
+Fridge Horror comes into play when you realize that there is a real chemical that can do this without magic and is every bit as dangerous: chlorine trifluoride.

 - Leviathan has Phosphorus rounds, which display all of the characteristics, though they're used against hydrogen filled fliers